Members

 Roger Koppl

 Dr. Roger Koppl (*1957) is a professor of finance in the Whitman School of Management of Syracuse University, New York (USA), and the associate director of the Whitman School’s Institute for an Entrepreneurial Society.
 His research interests include the economic theory of experts, the theory of economic growth, complexity theory, and the production and distribution of knowledge in society.
 He has served at the Copenhagen Business School, Auburn University, Fairleigh Dickinson University, and Auburn University at Montgomery.
-He is a past president of the Society for the Development of Austrian Economics and a former editor of the journal “Advances in Austrian Economics”.
+He is a past president of the Society for the Development of Austrian Economics and a former editor of the research annual “Advances in Austrian Economics”.

 Monika Köppl-Turyna